Science-related Internship/Fellowship Opportunities at the NIH

 For individuals who have completed a bachelor's degree and are currently enrolled in a law, business, or life science graduate program.
 Applicants must be willing to commit 15 to 25 hours a week to this unpaid internship.
 U.S. citizens and those with valid visas are welcome to apply.

-The National Biosafety & Biocontainment Training Program (NBBTP), a partnership between the Division of Occupational Health and Safety (DOHS) and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health, is now accepting applications for two-year postdoctorate and postbaccalaureate Fellowships.
+A partnership between the Division of Occupational Health and Safety (DOHS) and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health, the National Biosafety & Biocontainment Training Program (NBBTP) is now accepting applications for two-year postdoctorate and postbaccalaureate Fellowships.
 This is a rare opportunity for individuals seeking work in high containment facilities to receive professional training in biosafety and biocontainment at one of the foremost biomedical research centers in the world.
-Additional information regarding the Fellowship, including how to apply, can be found online.

 The National Institute of General Medical Sciences (NIGMS) and several components of the Office of the Director offer current postdoctoral trainees at the NIH the opportunity to spend three months on an administrative or science policy detail.